 and Rule of Drama Amadeus

-is hardly an accurate portrayal of the composer's life.
-In particular, his "rivalry" with Salieri was really more of a respectful co-existence, and possibly an actual friendship.note
+is often regarded as hardly an accurate portrayal of the composer's life.
+In particular, many object to his "rivalry" Salieri really more of a respectful co-existence, and possibly an actual friendship.note

 The story of the rivalry was made up wholesale by Alexandr Pushkin in his 1830 play Mozart i Salyeri

-—written 30-some years after the death of both men.
+—written just 5 years after the death of Salieri.
 For what it is worth, the movie did get one thing completely right, though - by all account's, Mozart's laugh was supposed to be just as annoying as it was on screen

 .
 Adding to the mystique is the fact that Mozart was composing a Requiem funeral mass